chassardmartin/scalar_conservation_laws/README.md

 We present in this repo two different schemes to solve the non-local scalar conservation law :

-- a semi-lagrangian scheme, using the characteristics to derive an analytic expression of the solution, alongside a Fourier interpolation, which suffers from the Gibbs phenomenon, but requires no $\text{CFL}$-type condition.
+- a semi-lagrangian scheme, using the characteristics to derive an analytic expression of the solution, alongside a Fourier interpolation, which suffers from the Gibbs phenomenon, but requires no $\text{CFL}$-type condition. the associated notebook is ```fourier_int.ipynb```.

 - a "lagrangian-eulerian" scheme directly extracted from [E. Abreu et al. 2022] that lets the space discretization evolve with the characteristic curves for a better approximation of discontinuities, but which suffers from a restrictive $\text{CFL}$ condition.
+The associated notebook is ```lag_euler.ipynb```.

 ## Numerical Examples